-- Signed application form DOWNLOAD APPLICATION HERE (or fill out the digital application below and mail the remainder of the following)
+Fill out the digital application below and mail the remainder of the following:

-Scholarship applications should be submitted online or postmarked no later than May 2 or earlier and mailed to the address listed below.
-Recipients will be notified by letter of the award by May 16.
+2019 Scholarship Applications should be submitted online or postmarked no later than May 10 or earlier and mailed to the address listed below.
+Recipients will be notified by letter of the award by June 1.

 The Grace Leech Family Art Scholarship Committee

 C/O OJAC Education Director